How to get a Police Clearance Certificate While Abroad? (Guides for Filipinos and OFWs)

 📄Note: To know about the online application process for the NBI clearance, click here.
 In this article, we have explained the process in simple words, and have added screenshots for every step.
 So that you successfully complete the application process on your own from the comfort of your home.

 Step 2.
-Get the Application Form (Form 5), and Rolled Impression of Your Fingerprints form the Embassy/Consulate or Local Police Station:
+Get the Application Form (Form 5), and Rolled Fingerprints from the Embassy/Consulate or Local Police Station:

 Get the form from the Philippines embassy/consulate.
 Fill out the form correctly.
 Also get your rolled impression of your fingerprints in front of an officer and get sign and stamp on it from the officer.

 Step 3.
-Send the Required Documents to the NBI Office in the Philippines:
+Send Documents to NBI Office in the Philippines:

 Go to a post office or a courier company and send the required documents to the NBI office.